desflahertyportfolio/The_Easy_CookBook/README.md

 * Font 'Abel' used throughout the site
 * href=//fonts.googleapis.com

+*Amazon web services*
+* AWS S3 bucket services were used to create a bucket where images for the recipes could be stored
+* The URL path to these images were then added to the respective recipe in the Mongo database

 ## Testing

 *Manual Testing*
 <a href="https://github.com/desflaherty/milestoneproject3/blob/master/Manual_testing.md">Manual Testing</a>

 ## Testing Issues
+* On FireFox the CSS overwriting the grey text default to black for materialize text input box in the search ingredients menu does not work.
+* The username check to ensure that another user can't use the same username in the db does not fire, and results in a redirect loop with an error returned to the browser
+* I could not achieve the desired functionality for recipes returned after being filtered using flex 'align-items flex-start'.
+Example on desktop if two recipes are displayed there is a white space gap between the recipes.
+This is only an issue on large screens.
+* Flash messages that should appear during the login and register process are not firing

 ## Features left to implement
+* Recipe likes were manually added to the database for this project.
+FOr the next milestone project a counter will be developed to track likes by registered users.
+* A view count could be implemented to track the number of times a recipe page was viewed
+* Further validation control could be implemented on user login and register to provide feedback to the user
+* Custom form validation could be added using Javascript, currently HTML validation is used
+* The design of the database schema could be further improved to add functionality for tracking user activity on the website
+* Ingredients in the single recipe page could be displayed in bullet format using programming logic

 ## Validation
 *HTML*